nelsonmenza/Higher-level-programming/README.md

 ## Note

-The directories "0x02-Python-import_modules" and "0x03-Python_data_structures" are still in progress, and additional exercises and projects will be added in the near future.
+The directory "0x03-Python_data_structures" are still in progress, and additional exercises and projects will be added in the near future.

 ## License